ShakirHaque/ShakirHaque/README.md

 ### Hi there, I'm Mahmudul Haque Shakir 👋

-## I'm a Student , Developer, and good son!!
+## I'm a Student , Developer, and Good son!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I'm looking to collaborate with another programmer.